Quantcast

 Tall, outspoken, and handsome!

 Those are just three words that can describe one of the newest faces on Season 2 of Insecure.
-Sarunas J. Jackson, the proud Panamanian-bred, Philly-native who is better known as Dro, Molly's smooth-talking, openly-married childhood friend, stands at a solid 6'8 ½''and definitely made our heads turn.
+Sarunas J. Jackson, the proud Panamanian-bred, Philly native who is better known as Dro, Molly's smooth-talking, openly-married childhood friend, stands at a solid 6'8 ½''and definitely made our heads turn.
 But it wasn't just his athletic build or pearl-clutching sex scenes that had us intrigued.
-Jackson is a man that knows being successful means using your voice and influence for good and that the path can sometimes lead in you in many different directions.
+Jackson is a man who knows being successful means using your voice and influence for good and that the path can sometimes lead you in many different directions.

 What has life been like since being on Insecure?